Close

 Harker

-Martin is a health economist and research degree student.
-He is looking at modelling the potential effectiveness of preventive therapies for multidrug-resistant TB.
+Martin is a research fellow and research degree student in transmission and health economic modelling.
+He works on the economics of a range of TB interventions, with a particular focus on the effectiveness and cost effectiveness of TB preventive therapy for multidrug-resistant TB.
 His background is in biological sciences, maths and public health.

 Naomi